mgurzau/memory-game/README.md

 # memory-game
+My first personal project in JavaScript.
-Click the boxes in the correct order.
+How to play: select a level, start New Game, click the boxes in the correct order.